 - Net Profit Margin shows your Net Profit as a percentage of your income.
 Again, you want this to increase over time, or at least not to decrease.
 It’s a useful way of looking at your profit as it allows you to compare your performance with your peers in your industry.

-Keep an eye on your Budget Summary report each month and you’ll learn a lot about your business, about what’s working and what needs improvement.
+Keep an eye on your Actual vs Budget Report each month and you’ll learn a lot about your business, about what’s working and what needs improvement.